 Paying off your debt will likely contribute to improving your credit report and score, but truly repairing your credit requires time & patience.

 Rather than just paying off debt, consider a few different tactics that will help build your credit for the long term.

 I saw an advertisement for a company that said my credit score can be increased for a low, one-time fee.
 Is this a scam?

-Here’s where you have to take a close look at what the agency is promising and trust your gut.
+Here’s where you have to take a close look at what the agency is promising, and trust your gut.

-If you’re wondering if the offer you’re looking at is a scam, that is a sign it might be.
-Are they promising to increase your score specifically or making a general claim about what they’ve been able to do in the past?
+Is the firm promising to increase your score by a specific amount, or making a promise based on claims of what they’ve been able to do in the past?